Samsung/Tizen.TV.UIControls/docs/guides/Overview.md

 # Developer Guides

-Welcome to the Tizen TV UI Controls guides.
+Welcome to the developer guides for Tizen TV UI Controls.